eeldar/football-task/README.md

 INPUTS:
  - X - [T x Q x S] data matrix containing S time series for T trials and Q timepoints per trial
- - wind - length of window to use for each calculation of sequenceness
+ - wind - length of time window to use for each calculation of sequenceness
  - maxgap - maximal time lag between time series to consider

 OUTPUTS:
- - seq - [maxgap x T x P x Q-wind] sequencesness for each time lag upto max gap, for each trial, for each pair of time series, for each starting timepoints
+ - seq - [maxgap x T x P x Q-wind] sequencesness for each time lag upto maxgap, for each trial, for each pair of time series, for each starting timepoints